algunn/FATE/README.md

 # FATE (Field Aeolian Transport Events)
-repository for 'Circadian rhythm of dune-field activity driven by atmospheric stability', Gunn et al. 2019
+repository for 'Circadian rhythm of dune-field activity', Gunn et al. 2019

 # suppvideo1.mov
 is the video for Supplemental Video 1 which has the caption: